FREQUENTLY ASKED QUESTIONS

 What type of services do you offer to refugees?

-We provide first aid and primary health care to refugees.
-We deal with a wide range of medical cases and try to treat them in our clinic and transfer them to hospital if needed.
+We provide first aid, primary and chronic health care to refugees.
+We deal with a wide range of medical cases and try to treat them in our clinics and transfer them to hospital if needed.
 We also organise other non-medical projects.

 Do you accept physical donations e.g. clothes or medicine?